Babar Azam’s Indian superfan Alaysha makes 850-km journey from Bhopal to Hyderabad to watch Pakistan captain in action

 “My Abba (Father) used to watch cricket a lot and still does, and it was in 2020 that I started watching Babar when he was playing in the Pakistan Super League (PSL).
 He played very well in the whole PSL, and I just got hooked,” she said.

-Alaysha’s phone sports a picture of the Pakistan captain on the back cover, and such is the adulation that she has cut-outs and a dedicated Instagram account where she posts updates of the Pakistan team.
+Alaysha’s phone sports a picture of the Pakistan captain on the back cover, and such is the adulation that she has cut-outs and a dedicated Instagram fan page.

 “It is the first time that Babar is coming to India, and we have planned this trip since the ICC announced the schedule.
 We wanted to stay at the hotel where the Pakistan team is staying, but the prices were very high, ranging close to Rs 1.5 lakhs, so we decided to stay at another hotel.
 I have an Instagram fan page, and I keep tagging the Pakistan team,” the 14-year-old said.